Air Quality and Infection Rate

 • Soil on surfaces is easy to see.
 Untrained individuals will notice and have a negative reaction to environmental surfaces that are not clean.
 Air contamination is not visible to casual observers.
 The portions of an HVAC system that are likely to contain visible contamination are in mechanical rooms, above ceilings, or behind walls.
 Such contamination is not apparent on casual inspection.
 A healthcare administrator who would not tolerate any visible soil on surfaces may be totally unaware of the quality of air in the facility.

-• The standards for cleanliness of environmental surfaces were developed during the late nineteenth and early to mid twentieth centuries.
+• The standards for cleanliness of environmental surfaces were developed during the late nineteenth and early to mid-twentieth centuries.
 At that time, forced air HVAC systems were just beginning to come on the scene.
 Few healthcare facilities had air conditioning.
 Natural ventilation was used extensively.

 • Proven and accepted procedures are available for quantifying the level of bacterial and fungal contamination on environmental surfaces.
-Testing for biologicals in air is much more difficult.
+Testing for biologicals in the air is much more difficult.
 Standardized procedures that yield consistent results are not yet in place.

 • How clean is clean enough?
 This is not yet defined for air.
 When an environmental surface is cleaned and disinfected, it is close to totally free of microbes.
 Achieving this level is not overly costly.
 Reducing the biological content of air to a like level could be quite costly.
-For air, the question of, ‘How clean is clean enough?’ becomes a much more important issue from a cost standpoint.
+For air, the question of, “How clean is clean enough?” becomes a much more important issue from a cost standpoint.

 The above facts are unlikely to change in the near future.
-Therefore, it is incumbent on all of us who believe that good air quality is important to a well-rounded infection control program to accept responsibility for educating those who are not aware of the possibility of air as a source of contamination.
+Therefore, it is now on all of us who believe that good air quality is important to a well-rounded infection control program to accept responsibility for educating those who are not aware of the possibility of air as a source of contamination.
 At the same time, it is important that we use arguments that are reasonable and logical, acknowledging that our present knowledge is incomplete.
 Otherwise, we will be rightly accused of ‘scare mongering’ rather than providing information and services.
-We can not expect the infection control community to be either as knowledgeable or excited about air quality as we are until they become more knowledgeable.
+We cannot expect the infection control community to be either as knowledgeable or excited about air quality as we are until they become more knowledgeable.
 We must develop relationships with that community, share our knowledge, beliefs, and experiences and learn about their needs and concerns.
 Only then can we find common ground where we can develop useful standards for air quality in healthcare facilities that have broad support in the healthcare community.